-In order to ensure that instruments qualifying for investments are of acceptable credit risk, ACA has elected to investments with the State Treasurer and adopt their Investment Policy.
-These instruments are authorized for investments by House Bill 2001.
+In order to ensure that instruments qualifying for investments are of acceptable credit risk, the ACA has elected to invest funds that are authorized for investment by A.R.S.
+Title 41, Chapter 10 with the State Treasurer, and has elected to adopt the State Treasurer's Investment Policy.